What is Rapid Prototyping

 Rapid Prototyping is applicable to a wide range of technologies and techniques making it a favourable process with our design and development teams at Europlaz.
 Some of the techniques utilised at Europlaz are;

-● Concepts: CAD, alongside additive manufacturing techniques such as 3D printing, mean that rapid prototyping is a very fast way to test ideas.
-Parameters such as design, shape, size and assembly can be explored to find the best possible iteration.
+CAD, alongside additive manufacturing techniques such as 3D printing, meaning that rapid prototyping is a very fast way to test ideas.
+This allows us to explore parameters such as design, shape, size and assembly to find the best possible iteration.

-● Functional Prototypes: Not only can working prototypes help you conceptualise the feel of your product, but they can reveal functional issues with the design.
+Not only can working prototypes help you conceptualise the feel of your product, but they can reveal functional issues with the design.
 As additive manufacturing is a fast yet accurate process, it allows our designers and engineers to zero in on the details of the product.
-Using engineering plastics can produce a prototype close to the quality of the final product, and, therefore, can be used in rigorous testing.
+The functional prototypes can also undergo rigorous testing, this is because it uses engineering plastics which can produce a prototype close to the quality of the final product.

 Benefits of Using Rapid Prototyping

 There are three key benefits to rapid prototyping.
 Firstly, it can minimise design revisions and lead times.
 Rapid prototyping is an extremely fast way of testing ideas and design functionality, both using CAD and real models.
-Tactility in the design process means that flaws unique to the feel of the product can be discovered and rectified.
+Tactility is the design process means that flaws unique to the feel of the product can be discovered and rectified.
 What this also means is that product refinement is easier.
-Designers can receive feedback relatively early in the process, so that the final design is amended not just in concept, but function.
+Designers can receive feedback early in the process so the customer can make amends, in both concept and function.
 Intuitive visual design, rather than verbal descriptions, is the result of this.
 Finally, rapid prototyping accelerates the production process, saving cost and time.
-Because the design process is faster, and more efficient, production is smoother and more informed.
+Because the design process is faster and more efficient, production is smoother and more informed.

 Processes Europlaz Adopts

-Vacuum forming: This process uses 3D-printed patterns, and reduces the waste produced as it heats a plastic sheet then forms it into shape around a tool.
+Vacuum forming: This process uses 3D-printed patterns.
+It reduces the waste produced as it heats a plastic sheet then forms it into shape around a tool.
 We use this process when it is appropriate for the design, or as one part of the rapid prototyping process.

-CNC Machining: A subtractive method which uses digital milling machines to cut directly into a mass of material.
-It helps to identify difficult-to-machine features of a design, and can accommodate a wide range of materials.
+A subtractive method that uses digital milling machines to cut directly into a mass of material.
+It helps to identify difficult-to-machine features of a design and can accommodate a wide range of materials.
 It produces an easy-to-test part.

-Vacuum casting: Using pourable casting resins and reusable silicone moulds, perfect copies of master patterns, which tend to be 3D designed, are produced.
-Fine surface details are replicated from the original, which makes it helpful for some intricate designs.
+Using pourable casting resins and reusable silicone moulds, perfect copies of master patterns, which tend to be 3D designed, are produced.
+Vacuum casting replicates the original fine surface details, which makes it helpful for some intricate designs.

-Stereolithography: Also known as Vat Photopolymerization, this fast and affordable technique uses a bath of light-sensitive liquid which is solidified in layers using a UV light.
-Another additive technique, it can be used to create models for vacuum casting where prototypes have a smooth surface, optical clarity and accurate, thin and vertical walls.
-Although it is a fast process it is limited in its uses.
+Also known as Vat Photopolymerization, this fast and affordable technique uses a bath of light-sensitive liquid which is solidified in layers using UV light.
+To create models for vacuum casting where prototypes have a smooth surface, optical clarity and accurate, thin and vertical walls, additional additive techniques are available.
+Although it is a fast process it does limit its uses.
 However, if it is the most suitable for your needs we will use it.